Meet The Governors

 ‘The governing body is a highly skilled team with a relentless focus on raising standards to ensure outstanding outcomes for all pupils.’

-Jackie Tanner – Chair of Governors (Co-Opted Member)
+Jackie Tanner – Chair of Governors (Co-Opted Governor)

 I have been the Chair of Governors at Limpsfield Grange for nine years and a member of the governing body for twelve years.
 I have four children and my daughter is an ex student of the school, so my connection goes back a long way.
 I sit on all the committees and find governing very rewarding.
 I like to be a hands on Governor and have found the development of the school to best meet the individual needs of our students particularly worthwhile.